The Ultimate Elopement Planning Checklist for New Jersey Couples

 The first step on your elopement planning checklist is choosing a date and location.
 Consider the time of year and how it will impact the weather, crowds, and scenery.
 Spring and fall often have beautiful weather in New Jersey, while summer can be warm but perfect for beach ceremonies.

 Once you have a date in mind, start thinking about what type of location would feel most meaningful.
 Do you want something adventurous, like a hike in a state park?
-Or would you prefer something relaxed, like a small backyard or boutique hotel?
+Or would you prefer something relaxed, like a small backyard, a boutique hotel, or even a simple, classic city hall wedding?
 Because elopements are small, you’ll have more freedom to pick a place that might not work for a large group.

 Man and women eloping at a city hall